gorioli/WebpackReactBootstrap/README.md

 Then:

         npm run build
-or
+you are ready to browse index.html or

         npm run dev

-you are ready to browse build/index.html
+you are ready to browse http://127.0.0.1:8080/webpack-dev-server/

 # Explanations:
 ### Dependencies installation